SensLI: Sensitivity-Based Layer Insertion for Neural Networks: SensLI: Sensitivity-Based Layer Insertion

-With either architecture, the training problem \eqref{eq:class_training} is an unconstrained, usually nonconvex optimization problem, where the smoothness of the objective depends on the smoothness of the activation function~$\sigma$ and of the loss function~$\ell$.
-Frequent choices to train a network are mini-batch stochastic gradient descent (mini-batch SGD), see, \eg, \cite{BilmesAsanovicChinDemmel:1997:1,Bottou:2010:1,BottouCurtisNocedal:2018:1}, and the Adam optimizer from \cite{KingmaBa:2015:1}.
+With either architecture, the training problem, \eqref{eq:classical-training}, is an unconstrained, usually nonconvex optimization problem, where the smoothness of the objective depends on the smoothness of the activation function~$\sigma$ and of the loss function~$\ell$.
+Popular choices of optimizers to train a network are mini-batch stochastic gradient descent (mini-batch SGD); see, \eg, \citet{BilmesAsanovicChinDemmel:1997:1,Bottou:2010:1,BottouCurtisNocedal:2018:1}, and the Adam optimizer \citep{KingmaBa:2015:1}.